beerose/blog/content/posts/type-inferenve/post.md

 ### #1

 We're going to start with a straightforward example, similar to what we had before.
-Below there's a parse tree of the expression:
+Below there's a parse tree of the expression.
-The root indicates that we have a function declaration here.
-The children are the expression bounded to the parent.
-In that case, we have add and x.
-The plus operator is treated as the prefix operator, not as the infix one.
-The nodes **@** means function applications.

 <div style="display: flex; justify-content: center; width: 100%">
   <div style="text-align: center; width: 400px">
     <img src="./1.1.png"/>
   </div>
 </div>

+The root indicates that we have a function declaration here.
+The children are the expression bounded to the parent.
+In that case, we have **add** and **x**.
+The plus operator is treated as the prefix operator, not as the infix one.
+The nodes **@** stand for function applications.

 > **(+) 2 x** is equivalent to **x + 2**.
 In Haskell, putting brackets around the operator converts it to the prefix function.